-Batteries allow us to capture and store energy during times of low demand, when it is plentiful and inexpensive, and use it during times of high demand, when energy is in short supply and more expensive.
+Battery storage is a flexible resource.
+One of the many ways it can be used is to capture and store energy during times of low demand, when it is plentiful and inexpensive, and using it during times of high demand, when energy is in short supply and more expensive.

 As more and more renewable resources such as solar and wind come online, batteries can help smooth out the fluctuations in these resources by storing the energy they generate and supplying it to the grid later when the sun isn’t shining or the wind isn’t blowing.
 Energy storage can also support local distribution circuits impacted by the high penetration of renewable resources and improve power quality.